 The ACLU's complaint was filed on behalf of three job seekers when they discovered that advertisements for jobs considered male, such as engineer, technician and security officer, are not being displayed on their timeline.

-How it works system Facebook ad targeting?
+How it works Facebook ad targeting?

-Before an ad is published, Facebook allows advertisers to choose who can see their ad by tailoring their audience to a specific age group, gender and location.
+Before an ad is published, Facebook allows advertisers to choose who can see their ad by tailoring their audience to a specific age group, gender and .
 Therefore, advertisements can be modified to exclude certain demographic (social) groups.

 The ACLU's complaint states 10 different employers, who were found to have excluded all women.
 One of these companies was Rice Tire, which allegedly published advertisements targeting only young men, and excluded all women.